AckerApple/mega-aide/README.md

   - 👾 Second option, is the emulator maybe listed there and using it often takes you to emulator to perform configurations
   - 🔦 You may have to figure out on your own where the emulator is within the operating system and open it manually
     - a list of known [👾 Emulator apps is here](#_emulator_apps) to help you figure out what to open

+### Fix Mame arcade button mappings
+- While in the game, press player 1 + joystick right

+###  Trackball issues?

+- [YouTube video direct timeline link](https://youtu.be/sLVBmAuJigY?t=346) to Mame mappings for Trackball
+- While in the game, press player 1 + joystick right
+- 👉 Goto input settings
+- 🔦 Find Track X and Track Y and set them one at a time
+- For Track X, roll trackball left and then right only
+- For Track Y, roll trackball up and then down only
+- Close menus, should be good to go
+- HIGHLY recommended to run USB wire of trackball directly into computer

 <a id="_emulator_apps"></a>
 ## 👾 Emulator apps